Experimental Demonstration of Multi-Target Tracking in Integrated Sensing and Communication: Results

 \subsection{Scenarios}

-We evaluate four scenarios of 30\,s duration.
-They resemble an indoor traffic scenario (\mbox{$\qty{18}{\meter} \le \text{range} \le \qty{54}{\meter}$}) with multiple pedestrians (absolute Doppler speed $\le \qty{5.6}{\meter\per\second}$).
-Their trajectories are generated via random walks of changing speeds with turn rate and maximum speed constraints~\cite{bauhofer_multitarget}.
-The scenarios should cover a broad range of possible real-world cases including object birth and death.
-Baseline scenario 1 is similar to scenario 2 with two objects but without a crossing (i.e., intersection of states for a timestamp).
-Scenario 2 is depicted in Fig.~\ref{fig:results:rd_plot} (left), with two objects crossing around $\qty{8}{\second}$.
-Scenario 3 in Fig.~\ref{fig:results:rd_plot} (right) are six objects with multiple crossings of up to 3 objects.
-Scenario 4 in Fig.~\ref{fig:results:scenarios} features the same objects as Scenario 3, but adjusted and shifted to cross at a single point in time around $\qty{12}{\second}$, representing an extreme case.
+We evaluate four scenarios of $\qty{30}{\second}$ duration.
+Their trajectories are generated via random walks of changing speeds with turn rate and maximum velocity constraints~\cite{bauhofer_multitarget}.
+The scenarios resemble indoor traffic scenarios (\mbox{$\qty{18}{\meter} \le \text{range} \le \qty{54}{\meter}$}) with multiple pedestrians (absolute radial speed $\le \qty{5.6}{\meter\per\second}$, \gls{rcs} $\qty{1}{\meter\squared}$).
+They should cover a broad range of possible real-world cases including target birth and death.
+Baseline scenario 1 is similar to scenario 2 with two targets but no crossing (i.e., equal states at a timestamp).
+Scenario 2 is depicted in Fig.~\ref{fig:results:rd_plot} (left), with the two targets crossing around $\qty{8}{\second}$.
+Scenario 3 in Fig.~\ref{fig:results:rd_plot} (right) are six targets with multiple crossings of up to 3 targets.
+Scenario 4 in Fig.~\ref{fig:results:scenarios} features the same targets as Scenario 3, but adjusted and shifted to cross at a single point in time near $\qty{12}{\second}$, representing an extreme case.